MikeDombo/AudioDidact/README.md

 Makes an RSS podcast feed from given YouTube URLs

 ## Configuration
-Download this repository and then edit `youtube.php` to add your [Google API server key.](https://console.developers.google.com/apis/credentials)
+Download this repository and then edit `config.php` to add your [Google API server key.](https://console.developers.google.com/apis/credentials)
 Set hostname to your public ip or domain and subdirectory.
 In your `php.ini` you must set `output_buffering=Off` for the progress bar to work.
 (Everything else works fine even without this change)

+Set database configuration also in `config.php`.
+Execute the SQL script in the Schema directory or manually replicate the same structure.
+In future versions the software will be able to make its own database schema, but for now you must do it.

 ## Usage
-Open your web browser and simply enter in a YouTube link or ID into the textbox at the top of the page.
-Click 'Add Video To Feed'.
-In any podcatcher, simply add the url for the generated `rss.xml` file.
+Open your web browser to the server that you have set up.
+Make a new account using the sign up link on the home page.
+Copy in a YouTube video's URL on the Add a Video page and click Add Video to Feed.

+Subscribe to the generated feed using the URL shown on the Add a Video page to receive updates as they come.

+## Future
+- Account management needs to be added
+- Better session remembering using database
+- Create and verify databases
+- Customize feed options including Title, Author, image, etc.